eddie-energy/architecture/arc42/03-context-and-scope/index.md

 1. Smart Meter: A device installed in a house by the utility provider, which measures data about the energy consumption of the house, and exposes this data via a P1 port.
 1. In-house Device: A device such as a Raspberry Pi that connects to the smart meter via a P1 port, and implements the Docker Runtime for executing applications.
 1. Eligible Party Infrastructure: Either on-premise or cloud-based computing infrastructure that implements the Docker Runtime for executing applications.
-1. Regional Data Sharing Infrastructure: This infrastructure provides an API for various processes including exposing historical energy consumption data.
-Interestingly, this infrastructure may be provided by the utility provider or a regional Metered Data Administrator.
+1. Regional Data-sharing Infrastructure: This infrastructure provides an interface for various processes including exposing historical energy consumption data.
+Interestingly, this infrastructure may be provided by a utility provider or a regional Metered Data Administrator.

 The figure below shows the associations between artifacts and interfaces as well as the communication protocols of these interfaces.